Rainforest Wildlife Conservation Volunteering: on the borders of Taman Negara

 1.What are the requirements needed to join this program?

 Volunteers will need to be able to speak English or Bahasa Malaysia to be able to communicate with the facilitator.
-Minimum age requirement is 16 years old without parents and any age with their parents.
+The minimum age requirement is 16 years old without parents and any age with their parents.
 Volunteers should also have low-medium fitness, a positive attitude and willing to participate in all tasks and walks.

 2.How do I get to Merapoh from Kuala Lumpur?